MagnusVV/MyFirst/README.md

 # MyFirst
 The first one.
-Simple s that.
+Simple as that.